Year Group Leaders | Year 7 Introduction

 Pupils' confident and assured use of new technology is developed through its application across the curriculum.
 Discrete skills in coding and programming are taught with the aim of enabling all pupils to be confident in the use of technology.
 If following Media Studies or Photography, pupils will also develop their creative skills using technology through the production of short films or through the use of digital media.

-Pupils’ Spiritual, Moral, Social and Cultural awareness is explicitly taught through our programme of Citizenship, PSHE and RE (CPR).
+Pupils’ Spiritual, Moral, Social and Cultural awareness is explicitly taught through our programme of Personal Development and Religious Enquiry.
 The tutor and house programmes afford opportunities for pupils to put into practise their learning in these areas by participating in a range of activities including supporting charity events and discussing current affairs.

 The School actively promotes values and behaviours of tolerance and respect – preparing young people positively for life in modern Britain.
 Through the School’s reporting system, surveys and Curriculum Group, pupils are encouraged to reflect and comment on their learning experiences in our school.
 We believe this partnership is central to our success: learning together, achieving excellence.